paul-grozav/source.paul.grozav.info/kb/linux/cryptography.md

 ptitle: Cryptography
 ---
 With OpenSSL and Linux:
-## 1. Signign a message and verifying the signature
+## 1. Signing a message and verifying the signature
 ```bash
 # Create a playground
 mkdir test && cd test